quantlibnode/quantlibnode/README.md

 * Windows

-`npm install quantlib` will do everything, including the package and pre-built native addon
+`npm install quantlib` will do everything, including the node package installation and pre-built native addon (no dependency) download, you can start use it right away.

 * Linux & Mac

-Quantlib and QuantLibAddin must be built first, then build QuantLibNode linking to them
+Quantlib and QuantLibAddin must be built first, then build QuantLibNode linking to them, pre-built native code is not provided for now

 ## QuantLib Documents